 What Rules Apply to Your State?

 For Part C due process complaint and hearings, states have the option to adopt either Part C or Part B of the IDEA procedures.
 CADRE has developed two different guides to address the different rules.
 To determine which due process family guide is appropriate for your state, see below.
 CADRE will make every attempt to keep this information current.
-Please contact your State Education Agency for the most up-to-date information regarding state rules and regulations.
+Please contact your Lead Agency for the most up-to-date information regarding state rules and regulations.

 States that have adopted Part B procedures for Part C due process complaints and hearings: